AyushKumar101-code/VOCALX-AI/README.md

 Contact
 -------
-Created by advayanand — say hi at https://github.com/advay77/ If you'd like, I can:
+Created by ayush kumar — say hi at https://github.com/AyushKumar101-code If you'd like, I can:
 - tailor this README to match the exact directory layout / tech choices in your repo,
 - generate hero images / GIFs given screenshots,